tmcdigitech/dit8/content/_index.md

 ---
 title: 8 DigiTech
 ---
-Welcome to Year 8 Digital Technology!
+Welcome to Year 8 Digital Technologies!

 This semester we will work on two broad topics:
 - autonomous robots using LEGO Mindstorms EV3s